New iPhone 11 release date, price, news and leaks

 - What will it cost?
 Likely no more than last year's iPhone XS

-However, we have now heard from another source that the highest end upcoming iPhone (which we'll call the iPhone 11 Max for now) will have three rear cameras, so these pictures could well be accurate.
+However we've also heard from another source that only the highest-end iPhone 2019 (which we'll call the iPhone 11 Max for now) will have three rear cameras, so it's possible the 'lite' and flagship phones won't.

 The same source says that the other two handsets will have dual-lens cameras and that the iPhone XR successor will stick with an LCD screen.